-Andrew Cook, Managing Director of the Wheaton College Billy Graham Center
+Andrew MacDonald, Associate Director of the Research Institute & Interim Director of the Billy Graham Center

 Dr. Rick Richardson, Executive Director of the African American Church Evangelism Institutes, Church Evangelism Institute, and Research Institute